muxinc/mux-java/docs/DeliveryUsageApi.md

     DeliveryUsageApi apiInstance = new DeliveryUsageApi(defaultClient);
-    Integer page = 1; // Integer | Offset by this many pages, of the size of `limit` Integer limit = 100; // Integer | Number of items to include in the response String assetId = "assetId_example"; // String | Filter response to return delivery usage for this asset only. java.util.List<String> timeframe = Arrays.asList(); // java.util.List<String> | Time window to get delivery usage information. timeframe[0] indicates the start time, timeframe[1] indicates the end time in seconds since the Unix epoch.
+    Integer page = 1; // Integer | Offset by this many pages, of the size of `limit` Integer limit = 100; // Integer | Number of items to include in the response String assetId = "assetId_example"; // String | Filter response to return delivery usage for this asset only.
+You cannot specify both the `asset_id` and `live_stream_id` parameters together.
+    String liveStreamId = "liveStreamId_example"; // String | Filter response to return delivery usage for assets for this live stream.
+You cannot specify both the `asset_id` and `live_stream_id` parameters together. java.util.List<String> timeframe = Arrays.asList(); // java.util.List<String> | Time window to get delivery usage information. timeframe[0] indicates the start time, timeframe[1] indicates the end time in seconds since the Unix epoch.
 Default time window is 1 hour representing usage from 13th to 12th hour from when the request is made. try {
-      ListDeliveryUsageResponse result = apiInstance.listDeliveryUsage(page, limit, assetId, timeframe);
+      ListDeliveryUsageResponse result = apiInstance.listDeliveryUsage()
+            .page(page)
+            .limit(limit)
+            .assetId(assetId)
+            .liveStreamId(liveStreamId)
+            .timeframe(timeframe)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DeliveryUsageApi#listDeliveryUsage");